heistp/antler/README.md

 ## Roadmap

-### Version 1.0.0

-- add test traffic header encryption
-- add netns support with minimal sudo requirements
-- undergo security audit

 ### Inbox

-The Inbox is a collection area for tasks that may (or may not) happen in the future.
+The Inbox is a collection area for future tasks.

 #### Features

-- switch to a different configuration mechanism
+- Research alternative configuration mechanisms
-- improve flexibility of visualizations (maybe allow custom Go templates)
+- Improve flexibility of visualizations (maybe allow custom Go templates)
-- add plotting library alternative to Google Charts
+- Add alternative plotting library to Google Charts
-- improve performance of linking prior results in incremental builds
-- improve performance of low interval / UDP flood recording and plotting
-- implement traffic generator in C (or rewrite node in Rust)
+- Implement node or at least traffic generator in C or Rust
+- Process pcaps to get retransmits, CE/SCE marks, TCP RTT or other stats
-- merge system info and logs into plots
+- Merge system info and logs into plots
+- Improve performance of low interval / UDP flood recording and plotting
+- Add results command to list results
+- Add log command to emit LogEntry's to stdout
-- add rm command to remove result and update latest symlink
+- Add rm command to remove result and update latest symlink
-- add ls command to list results
-- add admin web UI to run a package of tests
-- add node-side compression support for System runner FileData output
-- handle tests both with and without node-synchronized time
-- process pcaps to get retransmits, CE/SCE marks, TCP RTT or other stats
-- add test progress bar
-- add ability to save System Stdout directly to local file
+- Add ability to save System Stdout directly to local file
+- Add node-side compression support for System runner FileData output
-- add ability to buffer System Stdout to a tmp file before sending as FileData
+- Add ability to buffer System Stdout to a tmp file before sending as FileData
-- add log command to emit LogEntry's to stdout
+- Add admin web UI to run a package of tests
+- Handle tests both with and without node-synchronized time
+- Add test progress bar
-- implement flagForward optimization, and maybe invert it to flagProcess
+- Implement flagForward optimization, and maybe invert it to flagProcess
-- add support for simulating conversational stream protocols
+- Add support for simulating conversational stream protocols
-- support FreeBSD
+- Support FreeBSD
-- support MacOS
+- Support MacOS

 #### Refactoring

-- reconsider allowing empty Runs (see NOTE in run.go)
-- convert longer funcs/methods to use explicit return values
+- Convert longer funcs/methods to use explicit return values
+- Reconsider allowing empty Runs (see NOTE in run.go)
-- consistently document config in config.cue, with minimal doc in structs
+- Consistently document config in config.cue, with minimal doc in structs
-- replace use of chan any in conn
+- Replace use of chan any in conn
-- improve semantics for System.Stdout and Stderr
+- Improve semantics for System.Stdout and Stderr
-- find a better way than unions to create interface implementations from CUE
+- Find a better way than unions to create interface implementations from CUE
-- consider moving all FileData to gob, for consistency with encoding
+- Consider moving all FileData to gob, for consistency with encoding

 ## Thanks